 You will be required to leave an ID and a credit card as a deposit.

-Blue Moon also offers introductory kayak and SUP sessions for beginners, it was about $40 for a 1 1/2-hour group lesson, $75 private,
+They also offer introductory kayak and SUP sessions for beginners, it was about $40 for a 1 1/2-hour lesson

-There are also Full-Moon night tours, still on our bucket list of things to try! but if the day paddles are great, the night ones must be awesome!
+There are also Sunset and Full-Moon night tours, still on our bucket list of things to try! but if the day paddles are great, the night ones must be awesome!

 It really is great to head out with one of the guides, you can learn more about the natural habitat of the area and they show you

 around and point out facts about the vegetation and wildlife that is found here.